jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

     // getters setters
 {% endhighlight %}

-Note a new annotation `@ORM\MappedSuperclass` at top of the `BaseEntity` that makes sure that attributes in this entity are properly extended into those extending it.
-Now we can remove these attributes from `User` and `Address` entities and extend the `BaseEntity` class into these.
-Our entities are already started to look cleaner.
+Note a new annotation `@ORM\MappedSuperclass` at top of the `BaseEntity` that makes sure that attributes in this entity are properly extended into sub-entities.
+Now we can remove these attributes from `User` and `Address` entities and extend our `BaseEntity` class into these.

 {% highlight php %}
 <?php namespace Foo\Bar\Entity;